suzuryg/face-emo/docs/docs/faq/index.md

 ## Can I display a dialog box again after checking "Don't show again"?

 You can change the display status of the dialog box from the "Editor Settings" in the Inspector.

+## The UI is displayed incorrectly.

+If you are experiencing any of the following problems, you may be able to resolve the problem by going to Play mode once and then back to Edit mode.

+- Width of each view is not adjusted correctly.
+- Expression thumbnails are not rendered.